Daniel Stanese

-Daniel Victor Stanese (born 21 January 1994) is a Canadian professional soccer player.
+Daniel Victor Stanese (born 21 January 1994) is a professional soccer player who plays as a defender for German NOFV-Oberliga Süd club VfB Krieschow.
+Born in the United States, he represents Canada internationally.

 Early life

 Daniel was born to Romanian parents in Queens, New York and his family moved to Coquitlam, British Columbia when he was six months old.
 His family later moved to Pitt Meadows, British Columbia, where he began playing soccer with Coquitlam Metro-Ford Soccer Club at the age of 5.
 He speaks Romanian, French, German and English.

 Club career

 Youth, College & Amateur

 Stanese spent the majority of his youth career with Coquitlam Metro-Ford SC before joining the Vancouver Whitecaps FC Residency program in 2010.
 He also spent two seasons with Vancouver Whitecaps FC U-23 in the USL Premier Development League.

 On 12 May 2012, Stanese signed a letter of intent to play college soccer at Florida Gulf Coast University.
 In what turned out to be his only season with the Eagles, Stanese made 18 appearances and finished the year with one goal.
 He went on to be named to the A-Sun All-Freshman team as well as NSCAA All-South Region Second Team.